shivamd20/docs/guides/getting-started-nodejs-express.rst

    $ git add . && git commit -m "Initialized"

-Now deploy your sample python-flask app in one step using
+Now deploy your sample nodejs-express app in one step using

 .. code:: bash